Eagle Gold Mine: Big Gold Resource in the Yukon

 Over 200K Ounces of Gold per Year at Eagle Gold Mine

 Resource at Eagle is currently just over 2 million ounces.
-The project is expected to recover around seven million ounces in the future.
-Victoria Gold’s CEO John McConnell expects the company to mine at the Eagle Project the next 20 to 30 years.
+The company expects to recover around seven million ounces in the future, as the mine life is within 20 to 30 years.

 Increasing Man Power

 Construction is well underway with a big focus on Earthworks.
 That means they’ll need more manpower for the job.
 Currently, Victoria has few employees but has a number of contractors.

 The company is planning to add about 50 people every two weeks, who will be working a rotational shift.
 As a result, roughly 200 people will be on site at any one time.